Accession of Bangladesh to ASEAN: ASEAN Partnership

 While full membership in the Association of Southeast Asian Nations (ASEAN) remained unattained, Bangladesh progressively deepened its engagement with ASEAN-affiliated frameworks during the 1990s and 2000s.
 A significant milestone was its role as a founding member of the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC) in 1997 as a linkage between South and Southeast Asian countries, signalling its interest in closer integration with the ASEAN neighbourhood.

 During this period, Bangladesh's regional posture was shaped by frustrations over the limited progress of economic cooperation within the South Asian Association for Regional Cooperation (SAARC) and the perceived dominance of India, which surrounds Bangladesh and maintains a persistent trade surplus with it.
 In response, the Bangladeshi government initiated a "Look East" policy in 2002, aiming to strengthen diplomatic and economic ties with Southeast and East Asian countries.
 This strategic pivot reflected a desire to diversify partnerships and integrate more fully with the dynamic economies of the broader Asia-Pacific region.
-At the 12th ASEAN Regional Forum (ARF) on 28 July 2005, a major step came in when Bangladesh was admitted to the ASEAN Regional Forum (ARF), ASEAN's security dialogue platform, as its 26th participating country, allowing Bangladesh to regularly consult with ASEAN states on political and security issues, even if it was not an ASEAN member.
+At the 12th ASEAN Regional Forum (ARF) on 28 July 2005, a major step came when Bangladesh was admitted to the ARF, ASEAN's security dialogue platform, as its 26th participating country, allowing Bangladesh to regularly consult with ASEAN states on political and security issues, even if it was not an ASEAN member.

 The following year, Bangladesh acceded to ASEAN's foundational Treaty of Amity and Cooperation (TAC) on 1 August 2007, signed at an ASEAN-ARF meeting in Manila.
 Foreign Affairs Adviser Iftekhar Ahmed Chowdhury called this a "red-letter day in the history of Bangladesh's foreign policy."

 In 2011, Laos announced that it would support Bangladesh in obtaining ASEAN observer status, the first ASEAN member to do so.
 This assurance was made during a credentials ceremony at Bangabhaban, where newly appointed Lao Ambassador Thongphanh Syackhaphom presented his credentials to President Zillur Rahman.
-Laos has historically supported Bangladesh's aspiration to deepen its engagement with ASEAN and has maintained cooperative relations at various international forums, going as far to supporting Bangladesh's early inclusion in ASEM.
+Laos has historically supported Bangladesh's aspiration to deepen its engagement with ASEAN and has maintained cooperative relations at various international forums, going as far as supporting Bangladesh's early inclusion in ASEM.